HannesP/tacit-trains/README.md

 ### Longer example

-This example demonstrates composing a function to calculate the sample standard deviation using a train of simple functions.
+This example demonstrates composing a function to calculate the sample standard deviation using a train of functions and some tacit utilities.

 ```python
 from tacit.trains import train